When I evaluate the best learning management system,I start with the real question: what will I truly own once I build on it?

 If I can teach on a platform but cannot control the business around it, I am not building an asset, I am just renting the growth.

-The best LMS decision begins with ownership because that is what shapes long-term growth.
-A platform can have lessons, quizzes, certificates, live classes, and still leave me dependent in the places that matter most.
+The best LMS begins with ownership because that's what shapes long-term growth.
+A platform can have lessons, quizzes, certificates, live classes, and still leave me dependent in the most crucial places.

 This is where a lot of learning management system LMS software evaluation goes wrong.
 Buyers compare tools as if they are simply buying storage for lessons.

-Serious educators should always focus on building a storefront, a learner experience, a reputation, and often a long term revenue engine.
+Educators should always focus on building a storefront, a learner experience, a reputation, and often a long-term revenue engine.

 I use a simple test: